Virtual icebreakers get everybody talking and participating from the very get-go!

 - Be careful of the questions you ask–don’t get too personal.
 You don’t want people to cry or feel offended.

-- There are a lot of ‘nice’ questions on the Internet, so steer clear of the ones that have a negative slant to them.
+- Stay positive.
+Steer clear of questions that have a negative slant to them.

 Virtual icebreaker resources

 - PlayPrelude – a Collaboration Superpowers favorite (check out the interview).
 A trust building exercise for virtual teams.

 - Dr Clue’s treasure hunts – virtual (and in person) treasure hunts for teams.
 A Collaboration Superpowers favorite (check out the interview)

 - Sign up on the Collaboration Superpowers newsletter to get our “36 Great Tips For Online Meeting Facilitation“

 - Icebreakers for distributed agile teams by Sococo

 - virtualicebreakers.com – online icebreakers for your remote team (check out the interview)